JessieArr/dancers-code-blog/_posts/2020/2020-12-15-new-blog-who-dis.md

 Chirpy has built-in support for embedded comments using [Disqus](https://disqus.com/) - a comments-as-a-service company that has a really nice minimal UI and provides a lot of features like spam prevention, sharing, notifications, etc. that would be a lot of work to achieve in a home-rolled solution, and work great on a static website like this!

 ![Disqus](/content/2020/12/disqus.png)

+## Thinking Ahead

+What if something happens to Github Pages one day?
+No worries - Jekyll is open source, which means I can simply start doing the compilation of my blog into static HTML on my own, and host it anywhere.
+Serving plain HTML, JS, and CSS files from a disk in response to web requests is about as simple as it gets from a web hosting perspective, so this is a very future-proof approach to designing a blog!

 ## Conclusion